Outreach

 Hosted at Queen’s University, this is an annual event that invites Girl Guides from the Embers, Guides, Pathfinders, and Rangers groups to participate in science experiments and learn about different STEM fields.

-For first time, Badge Day is being launched into a Badge Weekend!
+For first time, Badge Day is being launched into Badge Weekend!

 Participants can earn a Science or Engineering Girl Guides Badge to wrap up their fun-filled day!